 How can we become more efficient with the management of our media, our tools, our time and ultimately even our thoughts?
 I’m not trying to go all ‘Obi Wan Kenobi’ here, but I think we can all agree that the process of creating content is getting more complex not less.

 And implementing an editorial workflow is just the first step.
 It must be documented and continually monitored, adjusted and optimized.
 This means doing things like timing processes, journaling observations throughout the day and doing post-analysis at the end of the project.
-You may even want to think about creating a project wiki or eventually create a company knowledge-base.
+You may even want to think about creating a or eventually create a company knowledge-base.